-You can manage the sale on your own, or engage the services of a salesperson.
+You may manage the sale on your own or engage the services of a salesperson.

 The following guide will help you in managing the sale of your flat.

-You should plan your next accomodation, before putting your current flat on the market for sale.
+You should plan your next accommodation, before putting your current flat on the market for sale.
 Otherwise, your family may be left without a home.
-Have you bought another flat or property?
-Or are you planning to rent a place or live with your relatives before buying another flat?

-When selling your flat, you need to settle your financial obligations.
-This includes paying off the outstanding housing loan, refunding the CPF you have used to your CPF Ordinary Account, and off-setting any payments due to HDB.
+When selling your flat, you have to pay off the outstanding housing loan, refund the CPF you have used to your CPF Ordinary Account, and off-set any payments due to HDB.
 You also have to make sure that you have no outstanding service and conservancy charges, and property tax.
-Use this calculator to work out the estimated sale proceeds.
+You may use our online calculator to work out the estimated sale proceeds.

-We recomment that you find out the differences in cost and advertising of the various modes.
-Choose the advertising mode which best suits your needs and budget.
+You may advertise your flat for sale in online portals, social media, the Classifieds section of the newspapers, etc. We recommend that you find out the differences in cost and details of the various advertising platforms.
+Choose the advertising platform which best suits your needs and budget.

 Some prospective buyers may request for evidence of your flat ownership and eligibility to sell the flat.

-To better understand the HDB resale process, you can sign up for a resale seminar which is conducted by HDB.
+To better understand the resale process, you may sign up for a resale seminar conducted by HDB.